tripiggyo1/MB-IMN/README.md

     pip install -r requirements.txt

 # Datasets
-- The dataset folder contains a processed and ready-to-use dataset, you can also process other datasets into same format and move them to ```./dataset/```.
+- The dataset folder contains a processed and ready-to-use dataset, you may also process other datasets into same format and move them to ```./dataset/```.

 - The datasets used in this paper are available at: